GOING TO BOLIVIA 13 1991 EXPLORATORY TRIP TO PERU & BOLIVIA - Part 2

 Rev Greg Blaxland together with Judy, his wife received us warmly at the airport.
 Greg and Judy gave us a warm Bolivian hug.
 Greg and I were formally introduced to each other by Bishop Moses.
 I never met the man personally although I had heard him speak at the Tuesday clergy meeting where he shared with us a wide array of needs in Bolivia, the most pressing being trained clergyman.

 Judy, on seeing Cynthia shiver incessantly from an unexpected blast of cold wind blowing through the airport, immediately wrapped a winter coat around her.
 Cynthia, although by nature tough, succumbed to the full fury of Sorochi and was confined to rest during our stay in La Paz.
 I was beginning to feel the effects of the altitude and was told to walk slowly but survived the experience.

-The Blaxlands were staying in the 7th floor of an unfinished apartment block.
-Apparently this was not uncommon in La Paz.
+The Blaxlands were staying on the 7th floor of an unfinished apartment block.
+Apparently, this was not uncommon in La Paz.
 The staircase railings were yet to be fixed; there were no lifts and parts of the external walls had not been built yet!
-Apparently this did not discourage owners of the apartments from moving in.
-Losing one’s balance while climbing parts of the staircase was risky to say the least!
+Apparently, this did not discourage owners of the apartments from moving in.
+Losing one’s balance while climbing parts of the staircase was risky, to say the least!
 So we learned the art of walking carefully and slowly up the stairs.
-After a while we grew accustomed to our habitat.
+After a while, we grew accustomed to our habitat.